DIGImend/digimend-kernel-drivers/README.md

         Identifier "Tablet"
         Driver "wacom"
         MatchDevicePath "/dev/input/event*"
-        MatchUSBID "256c:006e"
+        MatchUSBID "1234:abcd"
     EndSection

-Next, log out of your X.org session and login again, or simply restart your machine.
-To verify that the tablet is now handled by the Wacom driver execute `xsetwacom list` and check that your tablet appears in the output at least once.
+You will need to log out of your X.org session and login again, or simply restart your machine for these changes to take effect.
+If your configuration worked, please open an issue, or contribute code directly, to have configuration for your tablet included into this driver package.

+### Configuring Wacom X.org driver ###

-After that, you should be able to use the `xsetwacom` tool to configure the advanced features.
+If your tablet is handled by the Wacom driver, you should be able to use the `xsetwacom` tool to configure the advanced features.

 For example, if `xsetwacom list` produces this output: